Short Beach

 Short Beach is a beach neighborhood situated in Branford, Connecticut, United States.
 It is the westernmost of Branford's seven neighborhoods, the others being: The Hill, The Center, Pine Orchard, Stony Creek, Indian Neck, and Brushy Hill.
 Short Beach's population is approximately 2,500.
 Approximately one-half mile long, it is situated in New Haven County and is bordered by East Haven to the west, Branford to the north and east and Long Island Sound to the south.
 It is home to many small islands, the largest being Kelsey's Island which has a few small cabins used as summer homes.

-Short Beach was once a thriving shoreline vacation village that became almost a completely year-round neighborhood starting in the late 1950s.
-There are still million-dollar summer homes on the waterfront as well as the old vacation homes.
-Nowadays Short Beach is a fast-growing area that still retains a neighborhood feel.
-It is home to people of every economic background and is a safe and heavily policed area.
-Most of the old cottages have been fixed up, so much so that the area has a newer look than it did just ten years ago.
+Short Beach was once a thriving shoreline vacation village that became a year-round neighborhood starting in the late 1950s.
+Today, Short Beach is a fast-growing area, with an economically diverse population and a large police presence.
 There has been immigration to Short Beach and the New Haven area in general from the former Yugoslavia as well as from the Caribbean.
+Cottage restoration has led to a renewed urban environment and overall visual aesthetic.

 The central portion of the Short Beach neighborhood was listed on the National Register of Historic Places as the Short Beach Historic District in 2017.